RedwoodJS 4

 00:09:30 - Anthony Campolo

-Yeah, I would.
-I've been very excited for vite support because, you know, there's so many frameworks now using it and it seems like for the most part the only other one that was still on it was Next, which is like Vercel employs the person who maintains Webpack, so kind of makes sense they would stick around with that.
-But yeah, I think we were kind of like the last ones to make this switch.
-We're not on vite entirely.
-It's kind of like an experimental opt in feature.
+Yeah, I've been very excited for Vite support because, you know, there are so many frameworks now using it, and it seems like for the most part the only other one that was still on it was Next, which is like, Vercel employs the person who maintains Webpack, so it kind of makes sense they would stick around with that.
+But yeah, I think we were kind of the last ones to make this switch.
+We're not on Vite entirely.
+It's kind of like an experimental opt-in feature.
 But that's one thing that I've been really excited for and looking forward to us integrating.

 00:10:06 - Nick Taylor

 Yeah, no, for sure.
-I mean, everybody.
-Well, aside from like, obviously vercel is using TurboPack for stuff, but Vite is used pretty widely.
-I mean, starting off in Vue, like my co worker Ryan Carniado, they.
-They've plugged it into Solid Hydrogen, uses it from Shopify Remix.
-There's like, I think most, I think even well in Svelte as well.
-So like, I think pretty much they've.
-They've migrated to that, you know.
+I mean, everybody... well, aside from obviously Vercel using Turbopack for stuff, Vite is used pretty widely.
+I mean, starting off in Vue, like my coworker Ryan Carniato, they've plugged it into Solid.
+Hydrogen uses it from Shopify, Remix, and Svelte as well.
+So I think pretty much most frameworks have migrated to that, you know.

 00:10:40 - Anthony Campolo